- Caprylic Acid - This is a lighter form of coconut oil that helps with faster absorption and doesn't just sit on the skin.

 - Cypress Oil - Cypress is often used for its astringent properties, which help with dry skin, flakiness, and product build-up.
 Cypress also increases blood circulation and strengthens capillary health in the scalp.

 - Hemp Seed Oil - Hemp oil can moisturize without clogging pores.
-It hydrates the skin as well as regulating oil production.
-Rich in gamma-linolenic acid (GLA), hemp seed oil acts as a powerful anti-inflammatory and promotes skin growth and new cell generation.
+It hydrates the skin as well as helping to balance oil production.
+Rich in gamma-linolenic acid (GLA), hemp seed oil has anti-inflammatory properties, and helps maintain optimal skin health.

 - Blue Chamomile has a high content of azulene.
 Azulene is a very potent anti-inflammatory, in addition to its antibacterial, anti-fungal, and antiseptic properties.